 Commvault Backup and Recovery is part of a suite of system management tools, called Commvault Intelligent Data Service, which is a cloud platform.
 Administrators access the Command Center dashboard through any standard Web browser to manage their backup strategies.
 This system can be used to back up individual applications or entire servers.
 Specifically, you can backup MySQL, Oracle, PostgreSQL, and DB2 databases with this product.

-Key Features:
+Commvault Backup and Recovery’s Key Features:

-- Choice of backup strategies: Whole disk or file-level backup
+- Choice of Backup Strategies: Whole disk or file-level backup

-- Compatible with some DBMSs: Use file backup for non-compatible systems
+- Compatible with Some DBMSs: Use file backup for non-compatible systems

-- Storage location control: Store locally and on the cloud
+- Storage Location Control: Store locally and on the cloud

 Why do we recommend it?